scala/docs.scala-lang/overviews/core/_posts/2012-11-08-actors-migration-guide.md

 #### Adding Actor Systems

 The Akka actors are organized in [Actor systems](http://doc.akka.io/docs/akka/2.1.0/general/actor-systems.html).
  Each actor that is instantiated must belong to one `ActorSystem`.
-To achieve this add an `ActorSystem` instance to each actor instatiation call as a first argument.
+To achieve this add an `ActorSystem` instance to each actor instantiation call as a first argument.
 The following example shows the transformation.

 To achieve this transformation you need to have an actor system instantiated.
+The actor system is usually instantiated in Scala objects or configuration classes that are global to your system.
 For example:

     val system = ActorSystem("migration-system")